 Selena Reyes-Hernandez, a 37-year-old trans woman, was fatally shot in the early morning hours of May 31 by an 18-year-old student called Orlando Perez.
 Orlando and Selena went on a date and when they returned to Selena’s home, he found out that she was trans and left.
 Surveillance footage shows Orlando returning ten minutes later with a handgun and a face covering.
 During his court appearance, Orlando lowered his face mask, smiled several times and attempted to give a statement, although he was stopped by his assistant public defender.
 After the hearing, the judge ordered Orlando to be held without bail.

 Brian “Egypt” Powers, 43

-Brian “Egypt” Powers, a 43-year-old Black transgender person, was killed in Akron, Ohio, on 13 June.
+Brian “Egypt” Powers, a 43-year-old Black transgender man, was killed in Akron, Ohio, on 13 June.
 He died from a single bullet wound that pierced both thighs, and his body was found on the sidewalk of a church need the University of Akron.
 Police have no suspects in the case.
-Brian’s sister, Vivian Powers-Smith said he was “very proud of who he was” and “never ashamed”.
+Brian’s sister, Vivian Powers-Smith, said he was “very proud of who he was” and “never ashamed”.
 According to reports, Brian identified as transgender but continued to use he/him pronouns, as well as his birth name.
 Local news said he “dreamed of becoming a backup dancer for Janet Jackson or Paula Abdul” and is remembered for wearing “unicorn braids”.

 Brayla Stone, 17